Sarah Linda Scott, PHD

 - Ethics, 19th and 20th Century Continental Philosophy, and the History of Philosophy.

-- Current research focuses on the moral philosophy of Martin Buber and rethinking contemporary approaches to ethics by drawing on aesthetics and Medieval and Renaissance thought.
+- Current research focuses on the moral philosophy of Martin Buber and his relation to aesthetics and Medieval and Renaissance thought.
 I also have interests in film and cyber ethics.